Released in:

 and the same is true when comparing Sparkdrive and Jade Arc; Jade Arc is generally the games best dps, and as an Auctus Drive operative Sparkdrive was never going to compete, and that was by-design.

-Will I ever use her in endgame content?
-Probably not, no.
+Will I ever use Sparkdrive in endgame content?

 For experienced players like me, Sparkdrive is a new toy to play with - what matters the most is whether she is fun, and I think that she is.